 Recalling the assumption that you expect the market to fall for an extended period of time, using LEAPS , instead of options with shorter time until expiration, allows you to hedge against a potential decline over a longer period of time, less the cost of the option.

 Active LEAPS strategies

 Active traders can benefit from LEAPS as well.
 LEAPS might be used by traders who would like to take a longer-term position in some of the same shorter-term options they currently trade.

-For example, assume that you believe XYZ Company will report disappointing earnings in the upcoming quarter, so you decide to purchase a put option.
+For example, assume that you believe XYZ company will report disappointing earnings in the upcoming quarter, so you decide to purchase a put option.
 A few days later, news emerges that makes you very positive on the long-term prospects of the company.
 You still expect there to be some short-term problems in the earnings report, so you don’t want to close out the put option position.
-One strategy could be to purchase a three-year LEAPS call to benefit from your expectation that the company will do well over the longer-term period.
+One strategy could be to purchase a 3-year LEAPS call to benefit from your expectation that the company will do well over the longer-term period.
 This allows you to maintain your short-term bearish trade and enter into a bullish long-term position.

 Other investing implications